-Cinzia Arruzza, Assistant Professor of Philosophy, taught at the University of Rome Tor Vergata and at the University of Bonn, where she was the recipient of an Alexander von Humboldt Stiftung Fellowship, before joining the Department in 2010.
-Her interests include ancient metaphysics and political philosophy, Patristics, contemporary political philosophy, Marxism and feminism.
+Cinzia Arruzza, Assistant Professor of Philosophy, taught at the University of Rome Tor Vergata and at the University of Bonn before joining the Department in 2010.
+Her interests include ancient metaphysics and political philosophy, Patristics, Marxism and feminism.
 She is currently completing a book on tyranny and the tyrant in Plato's Republic and working on a project on gender oppression, social reproduction, and capitalism.
-Her recent books include Les mésaventures de la théodicée.
+Her books include Les mésaventures de la théodicée.
 Plotin, Origène et Grégoire de Nysse(Brepols, 2011); Dangerous Liaisons, Marriages and Divorces of Marxism and Feminism (The Merlin Press 2013); Plotinus.
 On What Is Potentially and What Actually.
 Ennead II 5, Translation with an Introduction and Commentary (Parmenides Press 2015).